 - Double-check that your homeowners’ insurance policy is up-to-date and covers storm damage.

 - During a storm, always stay informed.
-Have a battery-powered weather radio to listen for the latest news and updates.
+Have a battery-powered weather radio to listen to the latest news and updates.
 You can also check the National Weather Service’s website.
 Remember that a severe thunderstorm warning is issued if a thunderstorm becomes severe.

 Managing Summer Storm Damage